Measure Implementation

 * receive the request/decision for judicial cooperation

-Circuit Prosecutor's Office (Prokuratura Okręgowa) National Prosecutor’s Office Bureau of International Cooperation – a central authority for the pre-trial stage.
-Ministry of Justice Department of International Cooperation and Human Rights is a central authority for the MLA 1959 Convention and MLA 2000 Convention requests.
-However, direct transmission of requests to the competent authorities are recommended.
+Circuit Prosecutor's Office (Prokuratura Okręgowa); Ministry of Justice Department of International Cooperation and Human Rights is a central authority for the MLA 1959 Convention and the MLA 2000 Convention requests.
+However, direct transmission of requests to the competent authorities is recommended.

 Accepted languages